kueiapp/websocket-client-server-express/README.md

-Build a RESTful API sample using Node.js in JavaScript and MySQL
+Build a RESTful API sample using Node.js in TypeScript and MySQL
 ============
 ## setup by the commands below #
 1. Installation from package.json